TimosDakis/School-Projects/CS370/README.md

 # Group Project
-Done with: Tanjinul Hoque and Daniel Saavedra
+- Done with: Tanjinul Hoque and Daniel Saavedra
+- The primary goal of this project was to make use of design patterns